lewisblake/MRA-Serial/README.md

 Model output is dependent on the calculationType (computational mode) performed.

-1) For the 'prediction' mode, the output is a .mat file with the MRA results.
+1) For the 'prediction' mode, the output is a .mat file with the MRA results stored within the Results folder.
 This .mat file contains the prediction locations, prediction mean, and the prediction variance.
 If either boolean variables 'displayPlots' or 'savePlots' are set to true, three plots are also produced corresponding to the observations, predicted values, and the prediction variance with the create_plots() function.
 If computing on a remote server without a GUI, saving these images produced in main.m will be needed.
 Saving the plots produces can be accomplished by setting savePlots to true in user_input.m.

-2) For the 'optimize' mode, optimized values for theta and varEps are stored within their variables names in the workspace.
+2) For the 'optimize' mode, optimized values for theta and varEps are stored in a .mat file stored witin the Results folder.

-3) The 'likelihood' mode returns the log-likelihood to the command window if verbose is true.
-Otherwise, sumLogLikelihood will contain the log-likelihood in the workspace.
+3) The 'likelihood' mode returns the log-likelihood stored in a .mat file within the Results folder.
+If verbose is set to true, the log-likelihood will print to the Command Window as well.

 ## NOTE:
 If computing on a remote server and file pathing is an issue, comment out the call addpath('subroutines') in main.m and copy files in subroutines into the same folder as main.m.